homework/homework/README.md

 built and installed the code as specified above, the following describes how to actually run things and control the Homework router.

-Steps (2)--(4) will each startup processes that take control of the terminal, ie., will need running in separate terminals.
+Steps (2) -- (4) will each startup processes that take control of the terminal, ie., will need running in separate terminals.
 If you want, investigate the man pages for `ovsdb-server` and `ovs-vswitchd` to see how to run then as background daemons.

+Steps (2), (5) need only be carried out once, or whenever the eeePC network configuration changes.

 (1) Replace the bridge module with the openvswitch equivalents (datapath)